PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

       Of all clients in such a group, exactly one must be visited.

    ``NODE_COORD_SECTION``
-      Array of :math:`(x, y)` coordinates for each location.
+      Array of :math:`(x, y)` coordinates for each depot and client.

    ``PRIZE_SECTION``
-      Array of prizes for visiting each location.
+      Array of prizes for visiting each depot and client.
-      A value of zero for non-depots implies visiting that location is required.
+      A value of zero for non-depots implies visiting that depot or client is required.

    ``RELEASE_TIME_SECTION``
-      Array of release times for each location.
+      Array of release times for each depot and client.

    ``SERVICE_TIME_SECTION``
-      Array of service durations for each location.
+      Array of service durations for each depot and client.

    ``TIME_WINDOW_SECTION``
-      Array of :math:`[e, l]` time window data, for each location.
+      Array of :math:`[e, l]` time window data, for each depot and client.

    ``VEHICLES_ALLOWED_CLIENTS_SECTION``
-      Lists specifying the client locations that each vehicle is allowed to service, one list for each vehicle.
+      Lists specifying the client indices that each vehicle is allowed to service, one list for each vehicle.
       Each vehicle is allowed to visit each client if this section is not provided.
       This section is commonly used in site-dependent instances.